-- Graduate students must maintain a minimum 3.00 grade point average (GPA) to maintain satisfactory academic progress and to graduate from Arizona State University.

-The minimum 3.00 GPA must be maintained on all GPA's (iPOS GPA, Cumulative GPA, and Overall Graduate GPA). - The iPOS GPA is calculated on all courses that appear on the student's approved iPOS - Cumulative ASU GPA represents all courses completed at ASU. - The Overall Graduate GPA is based on all courses numbered 500 or higher that appear on the transcript after admission to a graduate program or graduate non-degree. - Courses with grades of "D" and "E" cannot appear on the iPOS but will be included when calculating the Graduate GPA.
-Courses with an "I" grade cannot appear on the iPOS. - All coursework used towards the completion of an EMHSMA must be completed within six consecutive vears. - Graduate students must remain continuously enrolled for both fall and spring semesters upon admission to the university.
+- Graduate students at Arizona State University must maintain a minimum 3.00 grade point average (GPA) to maintain satisfactory academic progress and to graduate.
+The minimum 3.00 GPA must be maintained on all GPA's (Plan of Study (iPOS) GPA, Overall Graduate GPA and Cumulative GPA).
+See https://graduate.asu.edu/key-policies. - The iPOS GPA is calculated using all courses that appear on the student's approved iPOS. - Cumulative ASU GPA represents all courses completed at ASU. - The Overall Graduate GPA is based on all courses numbered 500 or higher that appear on the transcript after admission to a graduate program or graduate non-degree. - Courses with grades of "D" and "E" cannot appear on the iPOS but will be included when calculating the Overall Graduate GPA and Cumulative.
+Courses with an "I" grade cannot appear on the iPOS. - All coursework used towards the completion of an EMHSMA must be completed within six consecutive years. - Graduate students must remain continuously enrolled for both fall and spring semesters upon admission to the university, and must be enrolled during the semester they are admitted and graduate.
 Failing to do so without a Graduate College approved request is considered to be lack of academic progress and will result in dismissal from the university.